constantoine/totp-rs/README.md

 # totp-rs
 ![Build Status](https://github.com/constantoine/totp-rs/workflows/Rust/badge.svg) ![docs](https://docs.rs/totp-rs/badge.svg)

 This library permits the creation of 2FA authentification tokens per TOTP, the verification of said tokens, with configurable time skew, validity time of each token, algorithm and number of digits!
-Default features are kept as low-dependency as possible to ensure small binaries and short compilation time
+Default features are kept as lightweight as possible to ensure small binaries and short compilation time

 ## Features
 ---